 Female pleasure shouldn't be so taboo, and yet, there remains too many unanswered questions, quiet Google searches, and unsatisfied lovers.
 Enter Orgasmic Meditation, a modality of partner work in which it's ALL about the woman, and focuses on how together— patiently, rhythmically and through "speaking your sensations" —we can receive as much as we're giving.
-This idea that an orgasm is a wellness practice is a powerful one, so we sat with the Director of Brand at One Taste, and OM (orgasmic meditation) coach, Maya Block, who shared with us how to practice OM, breaking free from obligation and productivity, and how to "speak your sensations".
+This idea that an orgasm is a wellness practice is a powerful one, so we sat with the Director of Brand at One Taste, and OM (orgasmic meditation) coach, Maya Block, who shared with us how to practice OM, break free from obligation and productivity, and access deep pleasure.

 Can you explain your background and what the catalyst was for you to get involved with Orgasmic Meditation?
 What was your first OM experience like?